AkashSkySingh/InFINiWars/README.md

 With this **Space Invaders** simulator, users will be able to:

-- [ ] Start, mute, and reset the game board
+- [ ] Start and reset the game board
 - [ ] Move "spacecraft" and fire at enemies
 - [ ] "Invaders" which move towards "spacecraft"
-- [ ] See their score and levels complete
+- [ ] See their score and and hear sounds

 In addition, this project will include: